 There is no known example of a non-hyperfinite countable Borel equivalence relation that is Borel bounded, and the only known examples of countable Borel equivalence relations that are \emph{not} Borel bounded have been established by Thomas under the additional assumption of Martin's Conjecture on degree invariant Borel maps \cite{mc}.

-After seeing Theorem~\ref{thm_bj}, Thomas asked whether other cardinal invariants could be used in a role similar to that played by $\frb$ in the definition of Borel boundedness.
+After seeing Theorem~\ref{thm_bj}, Thomas asked whether other cardinal characteristics could be used in a role similar to that played by $\frb$ in the definition of Borel boundedness.
 To explain, suppose that $E$ is a countable Borel equivalence relation on the standard Borel space $X$.
-Many cardinal invariants of the continuum can be defined as the minimal cardinality of a subset of $\omega^\omega$ (or of $\mathcal{P}(\omega)$, or $[\omega]^\omega$) having some given combinatorial property $P$.
-Since each such cardinal is uncountable, it will trivially be the case that for every Borel function $\phi\from X\into\omega^\omega$, there is an $E$-invariant function $\psi\from X\into\omega^\omega$ such that for each $x\in X$, $\psi(x)$ witnesses the fact that the countable family $\phi([x]_E)$ does not have property $P$.
-However, if we require $\psi$ to be a Borel function which does not depend essentially on the representative in $[x]_E$, then such a function may or may not exist, depending on $E$.
-Thus for each cardinal invariant whose definition fits our framework, we obtain a new ``Borel cardinal invariant property'' that corresponds to the given cardinal in the same way that Borel boundedness corresponds to $\frb$.
-Our goal in this paper is to introduce these new Borel cardinal invariant notions and investigate their basic properties.
+Many cardinal characteristics of the continuum can be defined as the minimal cardinality of a subset of $\omega^\omega$ (or of $\mathcal{P}(\omega)$, or $[\omega]^\omega$) having some given combinatorial property $P$.
+Since each such cardinal is uncountable, it will trivially be the case that for every Borel function $\phi\colon X\to\omega^\omega$ there is an $E$-invariant function $\psi\colon X\to\omega^\omega$ such that for each $x\in X$, $\psi(x)$ witnesses the fact that the countable family $\phi([x]_E)$ does not have property $P$.
+However, if we require $\psi$ to be a Borel function that does not depend essentially on the representative in $[x]_E$, then such a function may or may not exist, depending on $E$.
+Thus for each cardinal characteristic whose definition fits our framework, we obtain a new combinatorial property of equivalence relations that corresponds to the given cardinal in the same way that Borel boundedness corresponds to $\frb$.
+Our goal in this paper is to introduce and investigate these combinatorial properties.